Rattapon-Insa/pdf_extractor/README.md

 The **Gemini + GPT Summarization App** allows users to upload image or PDF files, extract information using Google Gemini, and summarize the extracted data using OpenAI's GPT model.
 It provides an easy-to-use interface for handling files, customizing prompts, and generating consolidated summaries.

+My approach combines the strengths of Gemini and ChatGPT to enhance invoice processing efficiency.

+Gemini's Role in Invoice Data Extraction:

+Cost-Effective Text Extraction: Gemini is adept at extracting information from invoice images, providing a precise and affordable solution for automating invoice processing.
+GITHUB
+ChatGPT's Reasoning Capabilities:

+Advanced Reasoning: OpenAI's ChatGPT models, particularly the 4o series, are designed to spend more time deliberating before responding, enabling them to tackle complex tasks in science, coding, and mathematics.
+OPENAI

 ---

 ## Features